 To prioritize this work, Memorial Hermann conducts Community Health Needs Assessments (CHNAs) every 3 years.
-The studies include data collection and analysis for Harris, Fort Bend, Montgomery and Brazoria counties, which comprise the majority of Memorial Hermann discharges.
+The studies include data collection and analysis for the 12 counties which comprise the majority of Memorial Hermann discharges.
 Following the CHNAs, implementation plans are developed that target strategies to address the health needs identified.